Key Inclusion/Exclusion Criteria3

 Safety

-The addition of methotrexate reduces infusion reactions.
+The addition of methotrexate reduced infusion reactions.11

 Learn more about patients who might benefit from KRYSTEXXA